 1851

-Mrs Elizabeth C. Fisher (40), a widow (formerly Mrs Bishop), was living here with three daughters from her first marriage (Ann, Mary and Grace Bishop, aged respectively 18, 15 and 11) and three from her second marriage (Arthur, Emily, and Frances Fisher, aged respectively 7, 6, and 4).
-The family had a governess and three servants.
+Mrs Elizabeth Copeland Fisher (40), formerly Mrs Bishop and now widowed a second time, was living here with three daughters from her first marriage (Ann, Mary and Grace Bishop, aged respectively 18, 15 and 11) and three from her second marriage (Arthur, Emily, and Frances Fisher, aged respectively 7, 6, and 4).
+The family had two servants: a governess and three servants.

 1861

-Mrs Elizabeth C. Fisher (51), a widow (formerly Mrs Bishop), was living here with three of her daughters from her first marriage (Anne, Mary, and Martha Bishop, aged respectively 37, 25, and 21) and two of the children from her second marriage (Arthur and Emily Fisher,aged 17 and 16).
-Also living with them were a governess and four domestic servants.
+Mrs Elizabeth Copeland Fisher (51), was still living here with three of her daughters from her first marriage (Anne, Mary, and Martha Bishop, aged respectively 37, 25, and 21) and two of the children from her second marriage (Arthur and Emily Fisher,aged 17 and 16).
+They now had a governess and four domestic servants.

 1881

-Elizabeth C. Fisher (71), widow, was still living here, this time with her unmarried daughter Mary Bishop (45): both are described as stock & share holders.
+Mrs Elizabeth Copeland Fisher (71) was still living here, this time with her unmarried daughter Mary Bishop (45), and both are described as stock & share holders.
 Also living with her was her grandson Walter E. B. Walton (16), who was at school; her widowed sister Martha C. Tannard (67), who was also a stock & share holder; and her unmarried companion Elizabeth A. Collins (55).
-They have three servants (a cook, a housemaid, and a butler).
+They had three servants (a cook, a housemaid, and a butler).

 1901